 Who owns Raisin?

-Raisin is owned by parent company Raisin Ds Gmbh.
-Raisin has managed to raise in excess of 206m EUR through investments from giants including Goldman Sachs, PayPal, Thrive Capital, Index Ventures and Ribbit Capital.
+Raisin UK is a subsidiary of Raisin GmbH and has managed to raise in excess of 206m EUR through investments from giants including Goldman Sachs, PayPal, Thrive Capital, Index Ventures and Ribbit Capital.

 Raisin product overview

-Once you have opened an account with Raisin you can choose the savings account which suits you best from the following types of savings account:
+Once you have opened an account with Raisin you can choose the savings account which suits you best from the following types of savings accounts:

 Easy Access Savings Account

-You will sacrifice on interest but the interest will still be better than what you would find at the high street and you can access your money from your easy access accounts at any time.
+You will sacrifice on interest but the interest will still be better than what you would find on the high street and you can access your money from your easy-access accounts at any time.

 These savings accounts are also known as fixed-term deposit accounts and require you to lock away your money for the set term of the account which is usually somewhere between 1 and 7 years.